Pleckgate High School held another successful Open Evening as they showed off their ‘Outstanding’ school to prospective parents and pupils.

 “We are a community school, we have brought the community feel back to Pleckgate, and a comprehensive school for all abilities,” said Mr Cocker.

-“We have had five years of positive Progress 8 reports which means our students are consistently doing better than other students with similar starting points across the country.
+“We have had five years of positive Progress 8 reports which means our pupils are consistently doing better than other pupils with similar starting points across the country.

-“Our attendance is above national average and we have high expectations and aspirations for all students – we expect the best for your child.
+“Our attendance is above national average and we have high expectations and aspirations for all pupils – we expect the best for your child.

 Head Girl Aliza said: “It was the best decision I made coming to Pleckgate, it’s like being part of a big family.”

-Head Boy Amaan said: “We want to help to make it the best experience it can be for every student.”
+Head Boy Amaan said: “We want to help to make it the best experience it can be for every pupil.”

 Deputy Head Boy Harris explained: “We are successful academically but there are other opportunities such as sports and school trips.”